Chiamakacm/Starbucks-Capstone-Project/README.md

 # Recommendations
-All recommendations can be found in the report Starbucks Capstone Project Report.pdf
+All recommendations can be found in the report

+Starbucks Capstone Project Report.pdf

 # Credit

-Udacity provided the dataset.
-Support has also come from Udacity mentors, Udacity AI, Chatgpt, Stack Overflow.

 Udacity provided the dataset.
 Support has also come from Udacity mentors, Udacity AI, Chatgpt, Stack Overflow.